savonet/book/workflow.md

 However, if our files are already in mp3 we are doing useless work here: we are decoding mp3 files and then encoding them in mp3 again to broadcast them.
 Firstly, this decoding-reencoding degrades the audio quality.
-And secondly, this is costly in terms of cpu computations: if we have many streams or have more involved data such as video, we would rather avoid that.
+And secondly, this is costly in terms of cpu cycles: if we have many streams or have more involved data such as video, we would rather avoid that.
 This can be done as explained above as follows:

 ```{.liquidsoap include="liq/no-decoding2.liq" from=1 to=-1}
 ```